Spatio-Causal Patterns of Sample Growth

 Imagine the following process: pick a location $x_0$, and its most and least-frequent factors (i.e., with rank $1$ and $m$).
-Label them, respectively, $a$ and $z_0$.
-Balance $z_0$ to match $a$'s frequency.
-Move one spatial-level up, pick a second least-frequent factor (label it $z_1$), balance, and repeat.
-In a single square row, $n_a$ is the number of units in cell $a$, and $n_{\overline{a}}$ in all others cells (i.e., not $a$).
-The cost to balance each $z$ is thus $n_a$/$\omega$.
-So, we can write, for all locations $x_0$, and levels $s_0 \leq s \leq s_{sq}$,
+Label them, respectively, $a$ and $z$.
+Balance $z$ to match $a$'s frequency.
+Move one spatial-level up, pick another $z$, balance, and repeat.
+This is the process described by Eq.(\ref{eq-intro-hyperbolic}).
+Each square row corresponds to a single derangement and background, $\partial n_{+a} = \omega \times \partial D_a$ is the number of units in cell $a$.
+The cost to balance each $z$ is thus $n_{+a}$/$\omega$ per row.
+For all locations $x_0$, and levels $d_0 \leq d \leq d_{sq}$,

-which implies $\sum_{i=0}^{sq} n_{z_i} = n_{\overline{a}}$, and $ n_a = n_{\overline{a}}$.
-Observed min. and max. ranks take this shape across spatial-levels, Fig.\ref{fig-res2}(g,h).
-The $coth$ function separates, by sign, each location's balancing and growth phases, and reveals the order in which squares are completed in real systems, Fig.\ref{fig-res2}(a).
-This is illustrated as one hyperbolic rotation, with subsequent square derangements leading to others.
-This reflects the spatial transversal used (bottom-up), where, until level $s_{sq}$, each location corresponds to a square row.
-The process also constitutes a change of perspective, from selection as winner-takes-all processes to $\omega$-winners-take-all (driven by changing, but shared and stationary, external conditions).
+The $\coth$ function has the interesting property of \textbf{separating, by sign, each location's 'background' and 'effect' phases}, and describe more directly how squares are completed.
+This is illustrated in Fig.\ref{fig-res2}(a) as one hyperbolic rotation, with subsequent square derangements leading to others.

 Methodologically, this suggests fitting a $\coth$ function to observed frequency ranks.
-A Zipf- distribution can be fit by Power-law or Pareto distribution regressions.
-We show in the Supplemental Material that the Pareto distribution can be used to reproduce, with alternative methods, the results in Fig.\ref{fig-res1}(g,h).
-The $81\%{-}19\%$ split is apparent in the previous plots, as the ratio between positive and negative $\coth$ branches' angles, Fig.\ref{fig-res2}(c).
-Bandwidth increases imply increasingly different min. and max-frequency permutations.
-This predicts that Zipf-Pareto regressions will become, as cities become more heterogeneous, increasingly inaccurate (compared to $\coth$).
-This is illustrated in Fig.\ref{fig-res2}(e), which shows increase of up to 18 times fit likelihood favoring the $\coth$ model throughout the studied period, according to a Bayesian Information Criterion (\textit{Methods}).
+A Zipf-distribution can be fit by Power-law or Pareto distribution regressions (\textit{Sect.
+Methods}).
+Enumeration rate increases imply increasing permutations - and thus differences between min. and max-frequency ranks.
+This predicts that Zipf-Pareto regressions will become increasingly inaccurate (compared to $\coth$), as cities become more heterogeneous.
+Fig.\ref{fig-res2}(e) shows increase of up to 18 times fit likelihood favoring the $\coth$ model throughout the studied period, according to a Bayesian Information Criterion.